 Prerequisite: 6 hours of biological sciences.

 606. Quantitative Phylogenetics.
 (2-3).
 Credits 3.
 2 Lecture Hours.
 3 Lab Hours.

-Designed to provide students with the theory and tools required for inference of phylogenetic (evolutionary) relationships among biological taxa using various types of comparative data including morphological characters, biochemical and molecular characters, and DNA sequences; hands-on analysis of data using contemporary tools.
+Designed to provide the theory and tools required for inference of phylogenetic (evolutionary) relationships among biological taxa using various types of comparative data including morphological characters, biochemical and molecular characters, and DNA sequences; hands-on analysis of data using contemporary tools.
 Prerequisite: Entomology 601 or approval of instructor.
-Cross-listed with GENE 606.
+Cross Listing: GENE 606 and WFSC 646

 Theory and practices relating to the role and use of natural enemies in arthropod and plant population regulation; review and analysis of projects in biological control; biology and behavior of entomophagous arthropods.
 Prerequisite: ENTO 201 or equivalent or approval of instructor.

-Host plant resistance programs from the standpoint of the plant breeder, plant pathologist and entomologist; team taught with each discipline represented; roundtable discussion of assigned reading and lectures.
-Prerequisite: Approval of instructors.
-Cross-listed with AGRO 610 and PLPA 610.
+Host plant resistance programs from the standpoint of the plant breeder, plant pathologist and entomologist; team taught with each discipline represented; roundtable discussion of assigned readings and lectures.
+Prerequisite: Approval of instructor.
+Cross Listing: SCSC 610 and PLPA 610.

 Review current and historical ideas about the phylogeny and evolution of the major groups of hexapods; includes evidential basis for hypotheses of monophyly, competing phylogenetic hypotheses, major innovations and trends affecting the adaptive radiations of specific taxa, morphological character systems, and history of insect classification and the major character systems.
 Prerequisite: One semester of insect or invertebrate zoology.